pulp/pulpcore/docs/installation/configuration.rst

    This can be configured though to alternatively use `Amazon S3 <https://aws.amazon.com/s3/>`_.
 To use S3, set ``DEFAULT_FILE_STORAGE`` to ``storages.backends.s3boto3.S3Boto3Storage``.
-For more information about different Pulp storage options, see the `storage documentation <storage>`_.
+For more information about different Pulp storage options, see the :ref:`storage documentation <storage>`.

 MEDIA_ROOT
 ^^^^^^^^^^